-In general, people tend to think that FFS surgery expectations are only related to the outcomes of surgery.
-However, they may sometimes be based on ideas of how life will be different with a more feminine face.
-The function of these assumptions is to motivate us, beneficial if the expectations of facial feminization surgery results are realistic.
-Unfortunately, such hopes are misleading if based upon unrealistic expectations.
+People tend to think that FFS surgery expectations are only related to the outcomes of surgery.
+Understandably, your and your family’s expectations may also be related to how you think life will be different with a more feminine face.
+These pre-existing (sometimes unconscious) assumptions have the purpose of motivating us.
+They may be beneficial if the expectations of facial feminization surgery results are based on reality.
+However, such hopes can be misleading if unrealistic.

 Do I have realistic FFS Surgery expectations?

 With expectations we refer to all those previous ideas we have about how the results of the surgery will be and how they will affect our lives.

 When we are faced with an anticipated event, we inevitably generate expectations that make us imagine, correctly or not, how things are going to be when that event occurs.
 In the case of facial gender affirming surgery, it’s hard not to have preconceived ideas of what the result of the surgery will be like.
 How feminine my forehead will look, how round my chin will be or how the reaction of others will change.

 You may visualize how certain situations will change after surgery.
 For example, thinking how your family will treat you, of walking out in public with greater self-confidence than before, of talking to strangers with less fear of being prejudiced against due to your appearance.
 These kinds of “daydreams” of the potential changes in daily life are normal.
 It is natural and healthy for them to run through your head.

 The problem comes when our imagination goes too far, making you believe your happiness is going to be much greater.
 As if by magic, that all your problems are going to be solved and that your social relationships will be seamless after the surgery.
 These types of expectations are not realistic and can make you feel very frustrated after surgery, because you expected more of it.